sunfounder/thales_kit/docs/source/Reaction Game.rst

 Reaction Game
 ==========================================================

-微控制器不仅出现在工业设备中，它还用来控制家庭中的大量电子设备，包括了玩具和游戏。在本章节，我们将使用“按键”和“LED”来搭建一个简单的反应计时游戏。
+Microcontrollers not only appear in industrial equipment, they are also used to control a large number of electronic devices in the home, including toys and games.
+In this chapter, we will use "button" and "LED" to build a simple reaction timing game.

-对反应时间的研究被称为mental chronometry，它是一门硬科学，同时也是许多游戏（包括您将要制作的游戏）的基础。Reaction time is the time that elapses between a person being presented with a stimulus and the person initiating a motor response to the stimulus，以毫秒为单位，人的平均反应时间约为200-250毫秒。反应时间短的人在游戏中拥有巨大的优势！
+The study of reaction time is called mental chronometry, it is a hard science, and it is also the basis of many games (including the games you are about to make).
+Reaction time is the time that elapses between a person being presented with a stimulus and the person initiating a motor response to the stimulus, in milliseconds, the average reaction time of a person is about 200-250 milliseconds.
+People with short reaction time have a huge advantage in the game!

 Wiring
 -------------------------------

 .. image:: img/wiring_reaction_game.png

-1. 总的来说，这个电路就是将上两章节中的电路结合起来。
+1. In general, this circuit is a combination of the circuits in the previous two chapters.
-#. 再三确认面包板电源总线没有错接或短接！
+#.
+Confirm again that the breadboard power bus is not connected wrongly or short-circuited!

 Code
 ----------------------------------

-当程序启动时，LED会在5~10秒内熄灭。你需要尽可能快的按下按键，程序会告诉你你的反应时间是多少。
+When the program starts, the LED will turn off within 5 to 10 seconds.
+You need to press the button as fast as possible, and the program will tell you what your reaction time is.

 .. code-block:: python